- An S corporation isn't a business entity like an LLC; it's an elected tax status.

-An LLC can be an S-corp, or even a C Corporation, depending on how the business owner chooses to be taxed.
+An LLC can be an S-corp – or even a C corporation – depending on how the business owner chooses to be taxed.
 An LLC is a matter of state law, while an S-corp is a matter of federal tax law.

-LLCs and S-corps also have varying differences in management and profit allocation, according to Guy Baker, Ph.D., founder of Wealth Teams Alliance.
+LLCs and S-corps also differ in management, according to Guy Baker, Ph.D., founder of Wealth Teams Alliance.

-"When members manage an LLC, the LLC is much like a partnership, or a sole proprietorship, if there's only one member," said Baker.
-"If run by managers, the LLC more closely resembles a corporation as members will not be involved in the daily business decisions."
+"When members manage an LLC, the LLC is much like a partnership, or a sole proprietorship if there's only one member," said Baker.
+"If run by managers, the LLC more closely resembles a corporation, as members will not be involved in the daily business decisions."

 Is an LLC or S-corp better for entrepreneurs?

-"With an LLC, the income passes through to the owner who has to pay 15.3% self-employment tax," Villamena said.
+"With an LLC, the income passes through to the owner, who has to pay 15.3% self-employment tax," Villamena said.
 "If the owner resides abroad, the Foreign Earned Income Exclusion can minimize income tax but not self-employment tax.
 With an S corporation, on the other hand, the owner can take a salary from the profits and apply the Foreign Earned Income Exclusion to minimize income tax."

 "I personally like the flexibility that LLCs offer business owners," Viola said.
-"Yes, there's the downside of having to pay self-employment taxes, but in an S-corp, the owners are required to take salaries under the IRS' reasonable compensation regulations."
+"Yes, there's the downside of having to pay self-employment taxes, but in an S-corp, the owners are required to take salaries under the IRS's reasonable compensation regulations."